Pros and Cons of Refinancing a Mortgage in Retirement

 If you're considering refinancing a mortgage to pull out your equity, it's important to have a clear idea of how that money will be used, and how it will benefit your overall financial plan for retirement.
 Completing a cash-out refinance to go on vacation or help support adult children, for instance, doesn't offer any real financial benefit for your retirement.

 The Cons of Refinancing a Mortgage in Retirement

 Before going from a 15-year mortgage to a 30-year mortgage, make sure your savings, Social Security payments, and other forms of income will be able to keep up with those payments well into your retirement years.
-Your mortgage payment may be dropping by $300 per month, but you have to think about the total cost of that mortgage over the life of the new loan.
+Your mortgage payment may be dropping by $300 per month, but you have to consider the total cost of that mortgage over the life of the new loan.

 Refinancing into a shorter loan term can also backfire if your retirement income and savings can't sustain higher payments.
-Even if you can make the payments, you need to make sure you have extra cash on hand to deal with any unexpected costs, such as sudden health issues.
+Even if you can make the payments, you need to make sure you have extra cash to deal with any unexpected costs, such as sudden health issues.

 Questions to Ask Before Refinancing a Mortgage

 Asking yourself the right questions can help you decide if you're on the fence about refinancing.
 These questions are best answered with the help of a financial expert, but some can be answered on your own.
 For example: